Tokyo subway sarin attack: Chemical weapon production

-The Satyan-7 facility was declared ready for occupancy by September 1993 with the capacity to produce about 40–50 L of sarin, being equipped with 30 L capacity mixing flasks within protective hoods, and eventually employing 100 Aum members; the UN would later estimate the value of the building and its contents at $30 million.
+In September 1993, the Satyan-7 facility was declared ready for occupancy, with the capacity to produce about 40–50 L of sarin, equipped with 30 L capacity mixing flasks within protective hoods, and eventually employing 100 Aum members.
+The UN later estimated the value of the building and its contents at $30 million.

-Despite the safety features and often state-of-the-art equipment and practices, the operation of the facility was very unsafe – one analyst would later describe the cult as having a "high degree of book learning, but virtually nothing in the way of technical skill."
+Despite the safety features and often state-of-the-art equipment and practices, the operation of the facility was very unsafe – one analyst later described the cult as having a "high degree of book learning, but virtually nothing in the way of technical skill."

-When the facility developed leaks, buckets were used to contain spills; several technicians inhaled fumes on repeated occasions, developing 'symptoms ranging from nosebleeds to convulsions', and toxic chemicals leaked from the site and into the soil.
+When the facility developed leaks, buckets were used to contain spills.
+Several technicians inhaled fumes on repeated occasions, developing 'symptoms ranging from nosebleeds to convulsions', and toxic chemicals leaked from the site and into the soil.
 Citizens lodged complaints about foul smells several times, with the cult claiming that the US Army had assaulted the complex with poison gas.
-An accident at the plant in November 1994 would eventually force the suspension of the production of chemical agents.
+An accident at the plant in November 1994 forced the suspension of the production of chemical agents.

-By December, Tsuchiya had accumulated in total about 3 kg of sarin – from this, two separate assassination attempts were made on Daisaku Ikeda, leader of Soka Gakkai (a rival Japanese religious movement), in mid-1994.
-The first attack involved a truck with a spraying system, as previously used – the spraying system malfunctioned, spraying sarin into the truck itself, and mildly poisoning the operators.
-The second attack utilized a truck modified to include an evaporation system based on heating sarin over a gas stove fire; despite prior warnings from cult member Kazuyoshi Takizawa, the truck caught fire during the dissemination, severely poisoning the driver Tomomitsu Niimi and causing both Niimi and Murai – the operators – to flee.
+By December, Tsuchiya had accumulated about 3 kg of sarin.
+From this, two assassination attempts were made on Daisaku Ikeda, leader of Soka Gakkai, a rival Japanese religious movement, in mid-1994.
+The first attack involved a truck with a spraying system, as previously used.
+The spraying system malfunctioned, spraying sarin into the truck, mildly poisoning the operators.

+The second attack utilized a truck modified to include an evaporation system based on heating sarin over a gas stove fire.
+Despite prior warnings from cult member Kazuyoshi Takizawa, the truck caught fire during the dissemination, severely poisoning the driver Tomomitsu Niimi and causing Niimi and Murai, the operators, to flee.
 Niimi received an injection of atropine and pralidoxime iodine, saving his life.

-Despite the failure of the attack, the members of Aum were convinced of sarin's efficacy, prompting Asahara to appoint Takizawa in charge of operations of Satyan-7; Tsuchiya was assigned to several other projects and would go on to manufacture several psychoactives – LSD, PCP, methamphetamine, mescaline, and phenobarbital to be used in the cult activities and brainwashing; he would also manufacture small amounts of phosgene, VX, soman, cyclosarin, and gunpowder.
-These compounds would be used in several attacks and assassination attempts:
+Despite the failure of the attack, the members of Aum were convinced of sarin's efficacy, prompting Asahara to appoint Takizawa in charge of operations of Satyan-7.
+Tsuchiya was assigned to several other projects and manufactured several psychoactives – LSD, PCP, methamphetamine, mescaline, and phenobarbital for cult activities and brainwashing.
+He also manufactured small amounts of phosgene, VX, soman, cyclosarin, and gunpowder.
+These compounds were used in several attacks and assassination attempts: